gabyx/Githooks/README.md

 2. **Update prompts**: The user is requested to accept a new update if automatic updates are enabled (`git hooks update --enable`): **non-fatal**.
     - Various other prompts when the updater is launched: **non-fatal**.

 User prompts during `runner` execution are sometimes not desirable (server infastructure, docker container, etc...) and need to be disabled.
-Setting `git hooks config runner-non-interactive --enable --global` will:
+Setting `git hooks config non-interactive-runner --enable --global` will:

 - Take default answers for all **non-fatal** prompts.
 No warnings are shown.
 - Take default answer for a **fatal prompt** if it is configured: